Viltrox AF 85mm f/1.4 Pro FE, the full review

 |

-Although this isn’t really the point of the article, it’s always interesting to discuss possible alternatives if you’re looking for an 85mm f/1.4.
+Although this is not really the main point of the article, it is always useful to discuss possible alternatives if you are looking for an 85mm f/1.4.

-In the end, looking at the alternatives, I clearly find it hard to recommend considering the Sony which, yes, is a bit better in some respects, but remains more than three times the price.
-The Sirui and the Samyang, in my view, are a step below and less interesting.
+In the end, looking at the alternatives, I find it hard to recommend the Sony unless budget is not a concern.
+Yes, it is better in certain respects, but it costs several times more.
+The Sirui and the Samyang are, in my view, a step below and less compelling overall.

 Conclusion

-I’m coming to the end of this full review of the Viltrox 85mm f/1.4 Pro FE.
-I was frankly impressed by its build quality and image quality.
-To be frank, I’m sometimes a bit skeptical at first about lenses from some third-party brands, but here I was really very pleasantly surprised by this lens.
+That brings us to the end of this full review of the Viltrox 85mm f/1.4 Pro FE.
+I was genuinely impressed by both its build quality and its image quality.
+To be honest, I can sometimes be a little skeptical at first about lenses from certain third-party brands, but here I was very pleasantly surprised.

-Some judge the lens a bit heavy, and that’s often one of the only drawbacks you notice, but in all honesty, I didn’t find it problematic.
-Sure, the lens is not light per se, but mounted on a full-frame body, I find the combo well balanced.
-If I sum up the key positives, I’d note exemplary build quality (all metal), superb image quality even wide open, a soft and creamy bokeh that isolates subjects perfectly, autofocus that works very well in my opinion, optical flaws that are very well managed overall and, above all, a price that’s hard to beat!
+Some people consider the lens a little heavy, and that is often one of the only drawbacks mentioned.
+But honestly, I did not find it problematic.
+Sure, it is not a light lens, but mounted on a full-frame body, I find the combination well balanced.
+If I had to sum up the key strengths, I would mention the exemplary all-metal build, superb image quality even wide open, soft and creamy bokeh that isolates subjects beautifully, very reliable autofocus in my experience, well-controlled optical flaws overall and, above all, a price that is hard to beat.

-You’ll have gathered that I was completely won over by this lens and, if you want to buy it, you can use the links below!
+As you’ve probably gathered, I was completely won over by this lens.
+If you want to buy it, you can use the links below.

-I hope I’ll have the opportunity to test the LAB series lenses soon (the 135mm) and even the 35mm f/1.2 which looks excellent.
+I hope I’ll have the opportunity to test the LAB series lenses soon, especially the 135mm, and maybe even the 35mm f/1.2, which looks excellent.
 In the meantime, I invite you to read our full review of the Sony FE 20mm f/1.8 G, a very high-quality wide-angle lens.

 See you soon for a new review!